 Note: You are also required to obtain one evaluation from a preceptor during your Fall and Spring semesters.
 After you complete your typed reflection (minimum of 1 full page and maximum 5 pages), you will need to include your preceptor evaluation of the inter-professional collaboration experience.
-Both the reflection and the evaluation will need to be uploaded in CORE/ELMS (RxPreceptor) in MyCred.
+Both the reflection and the evaluation will need to be uploaded in CORE ELMS (RxPreceptor) in MyCred.
 Under the Assignments tab, create a file titled "Midpoint Assessment - November" or "Final Assessment - April."
 Upload your reflection and IPE form there along with the Patient Communication form and reflection and Longitudinal Assessment form, all in one document.

-Absence Request Form University of Findlay College of Pharmacy
+Absence Request Form

-THIS SHOULD BE COMPLETED ON CORE ELMS/RXPRECEPTOR (https://corehighered.com/login-elms).
+THIS SHOULD BE COMPLETED ON CORE ELMS/RXPRECEPTOR

+(https://corehighered.com/login-elms).

+Student

+APPE Site/Rotation

-Student APPE Site/Rotation Number of days of absence included in this request: Approval is requested for absence from rotation activiti es on/ for the reason indicated below.
-Approval is requested for absence from rotation activiti reason indicated below: es from// through// for the REASON FOR ABSENCE Illness Other Death in Family Residency Interview Attend Professional Meeting Explanation: You must contact the preceptor and the Director of Experiential Ec lucation.
-FURTHER REASON FOR ABSENCE CAN BE GIVEN HERE IF E XPLANATION IS REQUIRED.
-This serves only as a reminder to enter into CORE/ELMS.
-PAPER COPIES are NOT ACCEPTED!
-Approval requested(Student) / (Date) Approval(Hub Site Coordinator/Preceptor) / Received(Director of Experiential Programs)
+Number of days of absence included in this request:

+Approval is requested for absence from rotation activit reason indicated below. ties on/ for the

+Approval is requested for absence from rotation activit/ for the reason indicated below: ties from/ through

+REASON FOR ABSENCE

+Other Explanation Other Explanation Death in Family Residency Interview Attend Professional Meeting You must contact the preceptor and the Director of Experient FURTHER REASON FOR ABSENCE CAN BE GIVEN HERE REQUIRED. tial Education.

+This serves only as a reminder to enter into CORE ELMS.
+PAACCEPTED!
+APER COPIES are NOT

+Approval requested (Student) // (Date)

+Approval (Hub Site Coordinator/Preceptor) //

+(Hub Site Coordinator/Preceptor) (Date)

+Received (Director of Experiential Programs) // (Date)

+(Director of Experiential Flograms) (Date)